Festaff volunteer requirements

 Basically the same rules that govern the paying customer govern you.
 There are no ‘get out of jail free' cards just because you are a volunteer at the event.
 Use common sense at all times and you won’t go far wrong.
 All volunteers will be sent a list of basic rules and regulations before they arrive on site, this must be brought to site with you.

 Each festival we work with has its own set of festival rules that take precedence over our arrangements with volunteers.
 Please see event websites for these.
-By way of example, the festival rules for T in the Park can be found here:
+By way of example, the festival FAQs for Kendal Calling 2018: https://www.kendalcalling.co.uk/information/faqs

 You will also be required to comply with the ticket terms and conditions for each event.
 For ticket terms and conditions please see the relevant festival website.
-By way of example the ticket terms and conditions for Glastonbury 2015 are here: http://www.glastonburyfestivals.co.uk/information/tickets/ticket-info
+By way of example, the ticket terms and conditions for Glastonbury are here: http://www.glastonburyfestivals.co.uk/information/tickets/ticket-info

 Everybody does the simple tasks that are asked of them, sticks to the hours they are given, doesn’t breach the volunteer notice, turns up for their shifts on time and in good condition, follows the relevant rules, then everybody will be delighted with you and you will be welcomed back next year.